 There is a step-to-step alternative method to paint high grounds without a ladder.

 Firstly, cover anything that might get stained with paint with a disposable cloth.
 If its something thatll block the way, clear it off, so it doesnt get damaged.
 The floors should also be covered, so there wouldnt be extra work after painting.

 Apply the blue painters tape to the baseboards that are easily accessible without a ladder.
 There is no adhesive residue on the tape, and it pulls up swiftly without grabbing the paint.

 Take care of the rough patches first if there is a stain.
 It is a good idea to fill them up to come out well.

-Using the screw threads on the pole for the remaining sections, secure the extension pole to the roller.
+Secure the extension pole to the roller using the screw threads on the pole for the remaining sections.
 Roll the paint from the top to the bottom of the wall.

-Attach the extender to the cut-in brush to get a better reach in the high corner locations.
-Use the cut in brush or a regular paintbrush for low corners and other places that require a finishing touch.
+Attach the extender to the cut-in brush to better reach the high corner locations.
+Use the cut-in brush or a regular paintbrush for low corners and other places that require a finishing touch.

 There are several methods of how to paint high places without a ladder.
 It all depends on that which is more convenient.